d3v833/facefinder-reactapp/README.md

 # Facefinder App

-## designed by Andrei Neagoie in his JS Zero to Mastery Course
+Designed by Andrei Neagoie in his JS Zero to Mastery Course

-This project will go over using React to build a full stack application.
+### Front-end

 - React
+- Tachyons
+- react-particles-js
+- react-tilt

+### Back-end - to be completed

 - Node.js
 - PostgresSQL
 - Heroku
-- Tachyons
-- react-particles-js
-- react-tilt

 Some added skills, I created the logo in Sketch and exported it as an SVG.
 I deconstructed the flower a life and created this from the patterns.